 Once you have a breakout and it heals, you should immediately follow it up by using brightening agents.
 Remember, “a stitch in time saves nine,” so you need to act fast.
 You never know when a seemingly harmless acne spot or pimple mark may flare up and worsen.

 If you are battling hyperpigmentation, consult a dermatologist to figure out the extent of your condition and the treatment method that will work best for you.
-I hope the information provided in the article has helped you gain a better understanding about hyperpigmentation.
-If you have any doubts, post a comment below.
+We hope the information provided in the article has helped you gain a better understanding about hyperpigmentation.